-On December 22, 2017, the United States enacted legislation commonly referred to as the Tax Cuts and Jobs Act ("TCJA") which contains many significant changes to the existing U.S. federal income tax laws.
-The TCJA retains the REIT regime, but contains many significant changes which impact REITs, particularly those with global operations.
+On December 22, 2017, the United States enacted legislation commonly referred to as the Tax Cuts and Jobs Act ("TCJA") which amended existing U.S. federal income tax laws.
+The TCJA retained the REIT regime but contained many significant changes which impact a REIT, particularly any REIT with global operations.
 We are still analyzing the new tax legislation and assessing its impact.
-Based on our current assessment, which is subject to further interpretation and guidance on the new tax legislation, we believe we can continue to meet all the REIT compliance requirements in the foreseeable future.
+Based on our current assessment, which is subject to further interpretation and guidance on the new tax legislation, we believe we can continue to meet all the REIT compliance requirements in the foreseeable future and the changes are not expected to meaningfully increase our tax liabilities in the U.S., as we will fully distribute our REIT taxable income.